westonea252/KillerHomeLab/Exchange2010-1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 - ExchangeSP3ISOUrl.
 You must enter a URL or created SAS URL that points to an Exchange 2010 ISO for this installation to be successful.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
+- WindowsServerLicenseType.
+Choose Windows_Server if you already have a WindowsServer License or None if you don't
+- WindowsClientLicenseType.
+Choose Windows_Server if you already have a WindowsClient License or None if you don't
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.